BartekMatuszewski01/analiza-i-bazy-danych-BM/lab5_TIERprotDocs/Documents/ReadMe.md

-More time took finding pandas function than cleaning this.
+More time took finding pandas function than cleaning this. github ucioł wyniki